Breast augmentation allows patients to add volume, curvature, and symmetry to their breasts to improve the shape and overall appearance.

 The Breast Augmentation Procedure

-Breast implants are placed using three types of incisions:
+Breast implants are inserted using three types of incisions:

-- Inframammary incision: The implant is placed below the breast and hidden in the breast fold.
+- Inframammary incision: The implant is placed below the breast and hidden within the breast fold.

 - Transaxillary incision: The implant is placed through the armpit in the underarm.